TrustFinity/patdryburgh.com/about.md

 I found my love for [design](/design) back in the age of table-based layouts, font tags, and spacer GIFs.
 I've published [my writing](/blog) on the internet on-and-off for the past decade.
 My work has been featured in Beautiful Pixels, TechCrunch, Gigaom, VentureBeat, and the iOS App Store.

+<a href="/now/">Currently</a>, I am <a href="/blog/designing-in-uganda">leading product and service design</a> for microfinancing startup <a href="http://ensibuuko.com">Ensibuuko</a> in Kampala, Uganda.

-In my free time I write and record music, take photos, and explore the beautiful province of British Columbia.
+In my free time I write and record music, [take photos](http://instagram.com/patdryburgh), and explore the beautiful province of British Columbia.

 ## Colophon